 Author's main message

 Dispute resolution procedures can be useful for workplace wage negotiations, contract disputes, or other grievances.
 The most helpful type uses a nonbinding stage (such as mediation) before any binding procedure (such as arbitration) to reduce unrealistic expectations and encourage voluntary settlement.
-Controlled laboratory tests show that adding a nonbinding stage is effective and easier to implement than complicated theoretical procedures.
+Controlled laboratory tests have shown that adding a nonbinding stage is effective and easier to implement than complicated theoretical procedures.
 Policymakers should consider high-quality laboratory evidence, just as scientists do, so that conclusions or policy decisions are not based on misinterpretations of confounding factors typically present in naturally occurring field data.

 Discussion of pros and cons